arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

 Within the `loop()` method, it will seek available data over the RS485 interface and handle the packet accordingly when captured.
 It will manage out-of-range inputs and apply them to the intended relay and status LED.
 If the user sends values that are not exactly `1` to `4`, the `readValue` will go through module operation and return the remainder from the integer division.
-It is a helpful and wise way to handle the data to relay to the corresponding destination.
+It is a helpful and wise way to handle the data to relay to the corresponding target destination.

 Here, the `RS485.receive()` enables reception.
 The `RS485.available()` then obtains several bytes available for reading from the RS485 port and is the data saved inside the serial receive buffer.
 The `RS485.read()` will seek incoming serial data if actual data has arrived.
 Finally, after managing the data, `RS485.noReceive()` will be called to disable reception to let the resources use the retrieved data for desired tasks.